-To the knowledge of the Directors and the officers of the Company, only one entity owns, directly or indirectly, or exercises control or direction over Common Shares carrying more than 10% of the voting rights.
-Altius Royalty Corporation ("ARC"), a wholly-owned subsidiary of Altius Minerals Corporation ("Altius Minerals") beneficially owns, directly or indirectly, or exercises control or direction over Common Shares carrying more than 10% of the voting rights attached to the Common Shares which may be voted at the Meeting or any adjournment or postponement thereof.
-To the knowledge of the Company, ARC holds approximately 17,937,339 Common Shares comprising approximately 58% of the Common Shares issued and outstanding on a non-diluted basis and 3,093,835 Common Share purchase warrants in the capital of the Company (representing 62.1% of the issued and outstanding Common Shares, on a partially diluted basis).
+To the knowledge of the Directors and the officers of the Company, two entities own directly or indirectly, or exercise control or direction over Common Shares carrying more than 10% of the voting rights.

+- Based on filings made on the System for Electronic Disclosure by Insiders, Altius Royalty Corporation ("ARC"), a wholly-owned subsidiary of Altius Minerals Corporation ("Altius Minerals") beneficially owns, directly or indirectly, or exercises control or direction over Common Shares carrying more than 10% of the voting rights attached to the Common Shares which may be voted at the Meeting or any adjournment or postponement thereof.
+To the knowledge of the Company, ARC holds approximately 17,937,339 Common Shares comprising approximately 58% of the Common Shares issued and outstanding on a non-diluted basis and 3,093,835 Common Share purchase warrants in the capital of the Company (representing 62.1% of the issued and outstanding Common Shares, on a partially diluted basis). - Based on a Form 62-103F3 Required Disclosure by an Eligible Investor under Part 4 filed on SEDAR+ on November 7, 2023, Canoe Financial LP owned 3,957,400 shares or approximately 12.5% of the Common Shares.